AmberC0209/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction.en.md

 </tr>
 </tbody>
 </table>
-**Note: The above accuracy metrics are evaluated on a self-built dataset containing 500 circular seal images.
+<b>Note: The above accuracy metrics are evaluated on a self-built dataset containing 500 circular seal images.
 GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

-**Text Image Rectification Module Models**:
+<b>Text Image Rectification Module Models</b>:

 <table>
 <thead>